-- 3. The exemption in s.
-77.54 (9m), Stats., does not apply to a contractor's purchase of building materials transferred to a county, city, village or town, a state governmental unit, or a federal governmental unit outside this state. - 4.
-The exemption in s.
-77.54 (9m), Stats., applies to a contractor's purchase of building materials transferred to a person other than an entity described in s.
-77.54 (9a) (b), (c), (d), (em), and (f), Stats., if the person does not use the facility for any purpose other than to transfer it to the entity.
+- c.
+A contractor's purchase of building materials transferred to a county, city, village or town, a state governmental unit, or a federal governmental unit outside this state are not exempt. - d.
+A contractor's purchase of building materials transferred to a person other than an entity described in s.
+77.54 (9a) (b), (c), (d), (em), and (f), Stats., is exempt if the person does not use the facility for any purpose other than to transfer it to the entity.